Woweeza/Linus_BlueStampPortfolio/index.md

 # Phone Controlled Robotic Arm

 The phone-controlled robotic arm is a 3-jointed arm with a rotating base.
 It has 4 rotational degrees of freedom; the bottom which allows the robot to rotate left and right, the 2 joints in the arm that will enable the arm to bend up and down, and the claw which can open and close.
 It can be controlled using either a wired controller with 2 joysticks, or a mobile app that can control the robot with buttons without the user physically touching the robot.
 My biggest challenge was coding both my Arduino Nano and my mobile app so that they could communicate with each other via a Bluetooth module.
 This is because my coding skills weren't solid to begin with and I had never dealt with anything remotely close to Bluetooth in my life.
 I was also coding in a language I had never coded in before; c++.
 But I persevered and with the help of some of my Bluestamp counselors, I was able to finish the app and Arduino code and get it all to function within a week.
 My biggest takeaway was that I could really learn and do so much by jumping into new things that were scary and uncomfortable because eventually, I would figure it out.
-My biggest triumph was honestly just being able to finish everything and have it all run smoothly without encountering too many errors.
+My biggest triumph Was being able to code my voice control in C++ with pretty much no outside help at all.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |